exlskills/course-sql-introduction/00_SQL/03_Relational Databases/00_Table Basics/index.md

 ~ Sections, Also called tables.
 This is how the data is structured.

 You can think of tables like an excel spreadsheet!

-Not so out of this world ;)
+`Rows` go horizontal and `Columns` go vertical.

+Click next to go on..